jtarkington77/ViperShadow/README.md

 Synthesis is more than summarization.
 The LLM generates suggested **Next Queries** from the evidence — if an investigation surfaces signals worth pivoting on, the report includes pivots the operator can run immediately.
 The investigation drives itself forward with the operator steering.

 The LLM is grounded in extracted evidence and returns explicit **insufficient-data** flags when signal is weak rather than fabricating findings.
-The intelligence report (Infrastructure Exposure, Threat Actor References, Vulnerability Mentions, Data Exposure, Attack Timeline) shows abstention by design when evidence doesn't support a finding.

-> _[screenshot: intelligence report with insufficient-data abstention]_
+Each finding in the intelligence report (Threat Actor Profile, Attack Methodology, Infrastructure Indicators, Victim Profile, Current Activity Assessment) is tagged with a confidence rating (HIGH / MEDIUM / LOW) and cites its source.

 ---